Graduate Admissions

 Graduate Admissions Frequently Asked Questions

-Applications for admission to the PhD and AM programs in Fall 2024 are due on FRIDAY, DECEMBER 1, 2023, 5:00PM Eastern Standard Time.
+Applications for admission to the PhD and AM programs for Fall 2027 will open up in Fall 2026 with a deadline of December 1 2026.
 The Department does not consider applications at any other time.
 All applications must be submitted online.
-The application portal is available here.
+The application portal will be available here.

 On contacting faculty: Students may contact faculty with whom they are interested in working, but this is not required and it does not impact the admissions process.
 Note that for reasons of equity in admissions, the Department does not normally organize formal visits or interviews for prospective students.